(530) 671-6152

 THE CAUSES IN A LITTLE MORE DETAIL:

-"The Impact of Building Restrictions on Housing Affordability," published by the Federal Reserve Bank of New York (FRBNY), concluded that high prices, where they exist, are the result of zoning and other land use controls.
+"The Impact of Building Restrictions on Housing Affordability," published by the Federal Reserve Bank of New York (FRBNY), concluded that the highest prices, where they exist, are the result of zoning and other land use controls.

 The State of California's Legislative Analyst's Office (LAO) released its report titled "California's High Housing Costs: Causes and Consequences."
 The LAO report identifies a lack of supply in California's coastal communities as the primary cause of California's high housing costs.
 Among other things, it noted that "over two-thirds of cities and counties in California’s coastal metros have adopted growth control policies explicitly aimed at limiting housing growth."
 Even when it's not explicitly prohibited, it's still difficult to get projects approved.
 A consortium of developers spent $17.2 million on the planning phase of San Jose's Coyote Valley before abandoning their plans.
 Even if they successfully navigated the planning phase, the lawsuits from environmental groups and neighbors that were sure to follow would have created unknown additional costs and years of delay.